Scotland national cricket team

-The Scotland national cricket team represents the country of Scotland.
-They play their home matches at The Grange, Edinburgh, and also some other venues.
+The Scotland national men's cricket team represents the country of Scotland in international cricket.
+They play most of their home matches at The Grange, Edinburgh, as well as at other venues around Scotland.
+Scotland's history in cricket dates back to the 18th century, and during the 19th and 20th centuries they frequently played touring teams and counties.
+In 1992, the Scottish Cricket Union severed links with the ECB and in 1994 they became Associate Members of the International Cricket Council (ICC).
+The Scottish Cricket Union changed its name to Cricket Scotland in 2001.

-Scotland became Associate Members of the International Cricket Council (ICC) in 1994 after severing links with the England cricket team two years earlier.
-Since then, they have played in three ODI World Cups (1999, 2007 and 2015) and five T20 World Cup tournaments (2007, 2009, 2016, 2021 and 2022).
+Scotland have played in three ODI World Cups (1999, 2007 and 2015) and five T20 World Cup tournaments (2007, 2009, 2016, 2021 and 2022).
 However, their first win in either of these events did not come until they beat Hong Kong in the 2016 T20 World Cup.
-Scottish cricket team is governed by Cricket Scotland.

-Scotland have also played in every ICC Intercontinental Cup tournament, winning the inaugural edition in 2004.
-Between 2010 and 2013, the team competed in the ECB 40 as the Scottish Saltires.
+Scotland have played in every ICC Intercontinental Cup tournament, winning the inaugural edition in 2004.
 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 matches played between Scotland and other ICC members after 1 January 2019 are a full T20I.

 History

 Before ICC Membership

 The first recorded cricket match in Scotland took place in Alloa in 1785.
 It would be another eighty years, however, before Scotland's national side played their first full match, against the English county Surrey in 1865, which they won by 172 runs.
 The first Scottish Cricket Union was formed in 1879, and the national team beat Australia by 7 wickets three years later.
 The cricket union became defunct in 1883, and Grange Cricket Club took over the administration of the game until 1909.
 The first match against Ireland took place in Dublin in 1888, with Ireland winning.

-Scotland played their first match to be afforded first-class status against the touring Australians in 1905, with the Scottish side being captained to a draw by Hubert Johnston.
+Scotland played their first match to be awarded first-class status against the touring Australians in 1905, with the Scottish side being captained to a draw by Hubert Johnston.
 They also played South Africa, West Indies, an all-Indian team, and New Zealand before the start of World War II.
 1948 saw Australia visit Scotland for two games at the end of their tour of England.
-These games, both of which were won by the Australians, were to be the last international games for Don Bradman.
-The Don signed off in typical style, making a fine unbeaten 123 in the innings victory.
+These games, both of which Australia won by an innings, were to be the last international games for Don Bradman.
+The Don signed off in typical style, making a fine unbeaten 123 in the second match.
+In 1954, Scotland hosted a three-match to the touring Pakistanis, which they lost by 10 wickets.
+Five years later, they held India to a draw.

-Scotland first competed in English domestic cricket in 1980, when they competed in the Benson & Hedges Cup for the first time.
-Three years later they took part in the NatWest Trophy.
-Their first Benson & Hedges win came against Lancashire in 1986.